 FRUIT PIES: This time of year, there isn’t loads of fruit to be found, but you can use frozen and come out with amazing results if you do it right.
 Also, lemon is a fruit and you could even check this box with pumpkin or sweet potato if you wanted to.

 - Salted Caramel Apple – This is one of the pies people ask me to make the most because when people think of pie they often think of apple pie and salted caramel is such a brilliant choice to compliment apples it’s a slam dunk every time.
 I love to use granny smith apples and get a nice sour thing happening, but any apples will do.
-It’s a bit of a time vacuum but so fun to make and a crowd pleaser for sure.
+It’s a bit of a time vacuum but so fun to make, and a crowd pleaser for sure.

 - Blueberry Crumble Pie – I’m obsessed with this pie, and there are a lot of blueberry pie kids out there just like me.
 The crumble was my idea and it totally makes the pie in my opinion.
 The last time I made this it was with almost entirely frozen berries.
 I did thaw them first, but they came from the freezer section at Trader Joes and the pie set up firm and perfect and tasted absolutely incredible.
 This pie with good vanilla ice cream is just insanity.
 You could also do our strawberry streusel pie with frozen berries too as long as you defrost them first and discard all extra juices every change you get – that plus a long bake ensures a pie that sets up with no soupy factor.
 Remember a crust guard if you do a long bake so you don’t burn that beauty on the edges.

 TRADITIONAL PIES: This time of year people tend to want the flavors of home, so I’m not even mad if you prefer to offer a very traditional selection.
 I would put Caramel Apple Pie in this selection, but it’s sitting up there in fruit pies so click that link for sure.
 My husband feels very strongly that Thanksgiving is a total fail without his Mom’s Pecan pie…..speaking of which..